Cowden rail crash: Causes

-There were several other contributory factors; it was conjectured that the AWS was inoperative, the signal was dirty and the light intensity was low, and there were no trap points to prevent a train wrongly entering a section against the signal.
+There were several contributory factors; it was conjectured that the AWS was inoperative, the signal was dirty and the light intensity was low, and there were no trap points to prevent a train wrongly entering a section against the signal.
+However the official report initially blamed the driver of the northbound train, Brian Barton, upon further investigation this was found to be inaccurate as Barton had no direct means of contacting the Oxted signalman and so could not have prevented the crash.

 It was noted that the Oxted signalman, who was aware of the situation, had no direct means of alerting either driver.
 He attempted to contact the driver of the down train on the signal post telephone, but to no avail (presumably the driver never heard it above the noise of the engine immediately behind him).
 The signalman did alert the emergency services to the collision while the trains were still one mile apart.
-The reason for cancelling the contract to fit Cab Secure Radio to this line prior to the incident, as mandated in the wake of the previous Clapham disaster and Hidden report recommendations, remains unclear; however it seems likely that the changes occurring at the time, such as the channel tunnel and privatisation of the rail network, took priority over funding.
+The reason for cancelling the contract to fit Cab Secure Radio to this line prior to the incident, as mandated in the wake of the previous Clapham disaster and Hidden report recommendations, remains unclear; however it seems likely that the changes occurring at the time, such as the Channel Tunnel and privatisation of the rail network, took priority over funding.
 Radio began to be installed across the railway immediately following the incident, and an inquiry was started.

-The accident was exacerbated by the age and design of the multiple units involved.
+The crash was exacerbated by the age and design of the multiple units involved.
 The separate-chassis construction of the elderly British Rail Class 205 stock, based on the BR Mk1 design, led to overriding of one carriage by the next.
 The weight of the diesel engines above the frames of the coach probably did not help.
 These trains, unpopular with users of the line because of their age, were replaced in 2004 by Turbostars.

 The Wealden Line Campaign, which lobbies for service improvements and extensions to the Uckfield line, had previously predicted in its newsletter Missing Link and via the local press that the line's rationalisation - the reduction to single line sections - could lead to such an event.
 They continue to campaign for the re-doubling of the route and its development within their BML2 project.

-A plaque on the station buildings at Cowden commemorates the accident.
+A plaque on the station buildings at Cowden commemorates the crash.